-The excitement of buying a new home can, at times, be overshadowed by the paperwork and difficulties in getting a mortgage to pay for it.
-But understanding the mortgage process can help you to get one without undue stress.
+The excitement of buying a new home can sometimes be overshadowed by the paperwork and difficulties in getting a mortgage to pay for it.
+However, understanding the mortgage process can help you to get one without undue stress.
 Here is a step-by-step method you can use to prepare yourself for home loan approval:

 Step 1: Start Saving

-The required size of your down payment is going to depend on the type of loan that you choose and your lender.
+The required size of your down payment will depend on the loan type you choose and your lender.
 It could be up to 20% of the property’s purchase price unless you plan to pay for private mortgage insurance.
-In most cases, you also need to have between 2%-5% of the purchase price to pay for closing costs.
+In most cases, you must also have between 2%-5% of the purchase price to pay for closing costs.

 Paying for the house may not be your only financial commitment, so covering the down payment and closing costs ideally won’t empty your savings.
 Keeping a safety net for unexpected expenses is wise.
 Continue to save money each month, and consider automatic transfers from your income to your savings account to help you reach your goal.